 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce a student's ability to participate in daily activities.
 The Ohio State University offers services to assist you with addressing these and other concerns you may be experiencing.

-If you or someone you know are suffering from any of the aforementioned conditions, you can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life's Counseling and Consultation Service (CCS) by visiting ccs.osu.edu or calling 614-292-5766.
+If you or someone you know are suffering from any of the aforementioned conditions, you can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life Counseling and Consultation Services (CCS) by visiting ccs.osu.edu or calling (614) 292-5766.
 CCS is located on the 4th Floor of the Younkin Success Center and 10th Floor of Lincoln Tower.
-You can reach an on-call counselor when CCS is closed at 614-292-5766 and 24-hour emergency help is also available by dialing 988 to reach the Suicide and Crisis Lifeline or by calling 1-800-273-8255(TALK).
-The Ohio State Wellness app (go.osu.edu/wellnessapp) is also a great resource..
+You can reach an on-call counselor when CCS is closed at (614) 292-5766 and 24 hour emergency help is also available through the 24/7 National Suicide Prevention Hotline at 1-(800)-273-TALK or at suicidepreventionlifeline.org

-For students in the College of Food, Agricultural, and Environmental Sciences, David Wirt, wirt.9@osu.edu, is the CFAES embedded mental health counselor on the Columbus campus.
-To contact David, please call 614-292-5766.
-Students should mention their affiliation with CFAES if interested in speaking directly with David.
+David Wirt, wirt.9@osu.edu, is the CFAES embedded mental health counselor.
+He is available for new consultations and to establish routine care.
+To schedule with David, please call 614-292-5766.
+Students should mention their affiliation with CFAES when setting up a phone screening.